 In Florida, custody arrangements during the divorce or separation process can be challenging and emotionally charged, especially when children are involved.
-To ensure that children have stability and structure during this transitional period, Florida courts can establish temporary parenting plans.
+To ensure that children have stability and structure during this transitional period, Florida courts can establish a temporary parenting plan.
 These temporary plans serve as a blueprint for how parents will share responsibilities and time with their children until a final arrangement is reached.

 Ft.
 Lauderdale Lawyer for Temporary Parenting Plans